Irritability Anxiety Symptom

 Why can anxiety cause irritability?

 The behaviors and physiological consequences associated with anxiety can make normal day-to-day challenges seem more difficult, taxing, and overwhelming.
 Four reasons for this include:

-3. Concern about anxiety disorder and its sensations and symptoms stress the body and tax the mind.
-These additional stressors can aggravate an already overly stressed nervous system and body making them less able to tolerate other stressors.
+Concern about anxiety disorder and its and symptoms stress the body and tax the mind.
+These additional stressors can aggravate an already chronically stressed nervous system and body making them less able to tolerate other stressors.

 Behaving anxiously and the stress-response hyperstimulation it can cause can cause everyday situations and circumstances to seem more daunting, taxing, and stressful, and thusly, physically and emotionally taxing and exhausting.
 This is a common consequence associated with a struggle with anxiety disorder.

 There are other reasons as well.
 Recovery Support members can access these in the Anxiety Symptoms section (Chapter 9) under the “Irritability” symptom.

 Understanding this phenomenon can provide an important key to recovery.

 Since stress is a main contributing factor to irritability, reducing your body’s hyperstimulated state so that it can return to normal health should be your number one priority.
 As your body returns to normal, non-hyperstimulated health, it functions normally, which eliminates issues with emotions, such as irritability.

 In the meantime, however, passively accepting this symptom, learning to “under react,” and doing your best to be patient can help break the hyperstimulation and over reaction cycle.

 For example, if you know that your stimulation is higher than normal AND that you have a tendency to overreact emotionally when your stimulation is higher than normal, you can reverse the negative cycle by willfully choosing to “under react” to amplified messages rather than overreacting to them, in spite of how dramatic or urgent the amplified messages may seem.